XinGeng-1877710/Cybersecurity-final-report/README.md

-# healthcareSystem

-Final Report - Contains the final report pdf.
+Intrusion detection and response based on game theory is one of the current research hotspots in the field of network security.
+This article aims to delve deeper into this field by exploring relevant work, challenges, goals, and proposed solutions.

-code - Contains all the code writen in the project.
+code - Contains all the code for the final project.